Regional Profiles

 Net migration rate

-The net migration rate shows an increase or decrease of the population per 1,000 people due to migration.
-The ratios are calculated based on data of the number of persons who have changed their usual residence over the period.
-Net migration is the difference between immigrants and emigrants to/from a given territorial unit.
+The net migration rate shows an increase or decrease of the population per 1,000 of its average annual population due to migration.
+The ratios are calculated based on statistics for the number of persons who have changed their usual residence within a given period.
+Net migration is the difference between the numbers of immigrants to and emigrants from a given district.

 • NSI